EduardaChagas/EduardaChagas/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on remote sensing, time series and machine learning
+- 🔭 I’m currently working on time series, explainability and Federated Learning
-- 🌱 I’m currently learning NLP, Deep and Federated Learning
+- 🌱 I’m currently learning retrieval augmentation generation and LLMs
 - 💬 Ask me about time series analysis
 - 📫 You can reach me at linkedin: [linkedin/eduarda-chagas](https://www.linkedin.com/in/eduarda-chagas/)